mvaudel/early_signs_lab/research/index.md

 - Jakub's interview on [ProHap](https://www.ncbi.nlm.nih.gov/pubmed/39653819) for [Technology Networks](https://www.technologynetworks.com/proteomics/articles/capturing-genetic-diversity-in-proteomics-394882)
 - News reports on our article [on smoking cessation and placental weight](https://www.ncbi.nlm.nih.gov/pubmed/38575863) at [our Faculty of Medicine](https://www.uib.no/en/med/170377/quitting-smoking-during-pregnancy-may-have-positive-effect-placental-weight) and [psykologisk.no](https://psykologisk.no/2024/05/roykeslutt-under-graviditet-gir-mer-normal-morkake/)

 We are always happy to discuss the results of our research with the press.
-[Get in touch!](mailto:marc.vaudel@uib.no)
+Don't hesitate to [get in touch!](mailto:marc.vaudel@uib.no)

-{% include section.html dark=true %}
+{% include section.html dark=false %}

 ## Funding